concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Use-cases.markdown

 # Use cases

-Move this to use cases and define a scenario where there is no DistaneMax specified

-Given the following example: <RadiusDistance="5"DistanceMax="30"UnitOfMeasureCode="2">Out of 100 returned hotels in response from Hotel Supplier first 10 hotels are Most Preferred hotels from 30 km radius.
-Next 10 hotels are Preferred hotels from 30kmradius.Other 80 hotels are hotels with no preference within the 5km radius.
-Note: The preference level is defined by the HotelPreference element in the TPA_Extensions, which is outlined below

-Reservation and Read requests

-Concur will follow up a Reservation Request with a Read request as soon as possible after processing the Reservation Response.
-If a Read request does not arrive within 5 minutes for a given Reservation, then the supplier should treat that Reservation as an orphan and should thus seek to cancel it.

-Basic Flow

-Configuration

-Usage

-Basic scenario encompassing all the functionality provided by Hotel Service 2 incorporated into Concur Travel.
+Basic scenario encompassing all the functionality provided by Hotel Service 2 incorporated into Concur Travel starting from a hotel search, throught to confirmation of a booking and ending with a cancelation.

 1. Primary Actor - Business traveler
 2. Secondary Actor - Hotel Supplier